-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
+128).
 A study of the forms and techniques of poetry, including both critical analysis and creative practice.
 We will read and analyze a variety of poetic forms, including sonnets, sestinas, ballads, villanelles, prose poems, and pantoums, by modern and contemporary poets.
 In addition to close readings of poems, students will write original poems in various forms.
 (G)

-ENGL 283 - Genre Studies: Modern American Poetry (4.0)
+Core: Literature Offered: As needed ENGL 283 - Genre Studies: Modern American Poetry (4.0)

-Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139.
+Prerequisite: ENGL 100 or ENGL 101 or 3 credits from ENGL 110-139 (p.
+128).
 A study of the richly various poetry produced in the United States during the first half of the twentieth century.
 The course will focus on modern American poets such as Robert Frost, T.S.
 Eliot, Ezra Pound, William Carlos Williams, Wallace Stevens, Marianne Moore, and Elizabeth Bishop.
 (H2,G)